ProjectXsent/dmc3se-pc-2006-style-switcher/README.md

 - Download and extract the Style Switcher mod and follow the readme txt files.

 # Controller Configuration
+All configurations will be saved in the `dmc3se.ini` file.
 - Run `GPadCfg.exe` then assign the keys and double-click the `Save` icon.
 If the analogs are swapped in-game, open `GPadCfg.exe` again then click the `Reverse` icon and Save.

 # Video tutorial for Generic Controllers